 Level Minimum standard Sep Mid Jul 6 Trusted professional knowledge based on balanced research and always related back to the vision of the school and of the Trust.
-This knowledge is deep enough to strip away assumptions and really explore why any practice works in this context.
-All members of their team are being taken on a journey to develop them.
-Nobody is left out or assumed to not need improvement Powerhouse of the organisation and able to mobilise teams of level 5 leaders into common action Committed to building leadership capacity as their main role and are always focussed on at least one strategy to improve it in others Understands the motivational power of praise and the demotivation of poorly evidenced praise.
-Praise is earned and accurate but frequent and opportunities for those with low praise are rarely missed Ability to select the right leadership style for the right problem.
-Pace setting, directed, democratic, visionary, positive, coaching Ability to correctly scope out a problem so that collaboration is effective, efficient and leads to owned decision making Well versed and knowledgeable in their area of expertise which may be pedagogy, ICT, finance, administration, business management or any other role.
-Regularly builds in time for reading and research to maintain their level of professional knowledge and pass on summaries or key points to others Can apply critical analysis to new ideas reducing the possibility of 'snake oil' whilst recognising the motivational need for experimentation Able to recommend reading, courses and material in support of others.
-For each piece they can explain the A(what they would adopt), B(what they would use to build on existing work) and C (what they would challenge) Initiates challenging conversations when people act below expectation.
-The balance of nurture and challenge results in positive buy in and impact or if not, escalation.
-Committed to service of others over self-interest.
+This knowledge is deep enough to strip away assumptions and really explore why any practice works in this context. į All members of their team are being taken on a journey to develop them.
+Nobody is left out or assumed to not need improvement including those with great experience. ii Powerhouse of the organisation and able to mobilise teams of level 5 leaders into common action using a framework such as the EEF guide or similar research. iii Committed to building leadership capacity as their main role and are always focussed on at least one strategy to improve it in others iv Understands the motivational power of praise and the demotivation of poorly evidenced praise.
+Praise is earned and accurate but frequent and opportunities for those with low praise are rarely missed ν Ability to select the right leadership style for the right problem.
+Pace setting, directed, democratic, visionary, positive, coaching vi Ability to correctly scope out a problem so that collaboration is effective, efficient and leads to owned decision making vii Well versed and knowledgeable in their area of expertise which may be pedagogy, ICT, finance, administration, business management or any other role. viii Regularly builds in time for reading and research to maintain their level of professional knowledge and pass on summaries or key points to others ix Can apply critical analysis to new ideas reducing the possibility of 'snake oil' whilst recognising the motivational need for experimentation х Able to recommend reading, courses and material in support of others.
+For each piece they can explain the A(what they would adopt), B(what they would use to build on existing work) and C (what they would challenge) хi Initiates challenging conversations when people act below expectation.
+The balance of nurture and challenge results in positive buy in and impact or if not, escalation. хіі Committed to service of others over self-interest.
 It is never 'all about them' or 'us and them'.
 Aware of the corrupting influence of power